 Pay Attention to Lighting

 Taking a Final Look at Your Retail Window Display

 Once you've got all the pieces where you want them, make sure to take a look at your window display from every possible angle.
 Very rarely is a person going to only notice a display when they're standing right in front of it.
-Walk up to it from different directions and check things like your focal point, how visible your signage or call to actions are, and if it all appears balanced.
+Walk up to it from different directions and check things like your focal point, how visible your signage or calls to action are, and if it all appears balanced.